Bedrock-OSS/bedrock-wiki/docs/commands/nested-translates.md

 ![Chain of Nine Command Blocks](/assets/images/commands/command-block-chain/9.png)

-:::tip NOTE
+:::tip

-Place the titleraw command last in the command block chain if you are planning on having the command run continuously.
+Place the titleraw command last in the command block chain if you plan to run the command continuously.

 :::